Paying nurses more would take money from NHS operations, says Health Secretary

 He said nurses have spoken to him about a range of challenges in the NHS such as technology, working conditions and security, “but we do have an independent pay review body and it’s important both sides respect that independent body; it includes trade union representation on it.
 That’s what we’ve done.”

-He said seven million people are currently waiting for an operation and “and it’s important we prioritise our funding to patients to clear those operation backlogs”.
+He said seven million people are currently waiting for an operation and “it’s important we prioritise our funding to patients to clear those operation backlogs”.

 He added: “I don’t want to be taking money away from clearing the backlog, which is what we would have to do – we’d have to take money away from patients waiting for operations to then fund additional pay.

-“So it’s right we have a balanced process.
-That is what an independent pay review body does.”

-He said “we in Government have accepted” the pay review recommendations “and it’s important that the trade unions do too”.

-The RCN said nurses could suspend planned strikes if the Government agrees to talks on pay.
+The RCN has said nurses could suspend planned strikes if the Government agrees to talks on pay.

 Patricia Marquis, England director of the RCN, told Times Radio the Government needs to make “a serious commitment to coming to talk about pay and safe staffing and not talking about peripheral issues, which are important, but are not going to solve this dispute.”